Dippy (London)

 The London cast of Dippy is a plaster cast replica of the fossilised bones of a Diplodocus carnegii skeleton, the original of which – also known as Dippy – is on display at Pittsburgh's Carnegie Museum of Natural History.
 The 26 m long cast was displayed between 1905 and 2017 in the Natural History Museum in London, becoming an iconic representation of the museum.
 It began a national tour of British museums in February 2018.
-Dippy returned to London in June 2022, and will be relocated to another UK museum as a long-term loan in 2023.
+Dippy returned to London in June 2022, and then moved to Coventry as a long-term loan to the Herbert Art Gallery and Museum in 2023.

 Background

 The genus Diplodocus was first described in 1878 by Othniel Charles Marsh.
 The fossilised skeleton from which Dippy was cast was discovered in Wyoming in 1898, and acquired by the Scottish-American industrialist Andrew Carnegie for his newly-founded Carnegie Museum of Natural History in Pittsburgh.
 The bones were soon recognised as a new species, and named Diplodocus carnegii.

 King Edward VII, then a keen trustee of the British Museum, saw a sketch of the bones at Carnegie's Scottish home, Skibo Castle, in 1902, and Carnegie agreed to donate a cast to the Natural History Museum as a gift.
 Carnegie paid £2,000 for the casting in plaster of paris, copying the original fossil bones held by the Carnegie Museum (not mounted until 1907, as a new museum building was still being constructed to house it).